-In the Seventh Annual Report on the locating and marking soldiers' graves in the state of Michigan, Brother Francis E. Hall, Chairman, shows what a Department Committee can do.
+the Seventh Annual Report on the locating and marking soldiers' graves in the state of Michigan, Brother Francis E. Hall, Chair-Department Committee can do.
 Up to date, they have covered most of eighteen counties in Michigan.
 The consolidated counties' report is as follows:

 Revolutionary War 7

-war of 1812
+war of 1812 4.4

-Indian War 2
+Indian War 9

-Merican Wen

-Mexican War 23
+Mexican War

 Civil war

-(Union)
+(Union) 0109

-(Confederate) 4
+Contenerator 4

-Snanish-American W-

-Spanish-American War
+opanistramerican War 10 -

-World War
+World War 400

+1113